vibhorag101/Dry-Bean-Prediction/README.md

 - It is clear from the scatterplot that the data `cannot be separated using a straight line` as there is lot of overlap between different classes.

+## Part 4
+Firstly, we do Gaussian Naïve Bayes
+-	We first make a train test split of the data in 80:20 fashion using train_test_split()
+-	We first need to import modules from the sklearn.
+-	We now need to run Multinomial and Gaussian Naïve Bayes.
+-	We first normalise the data using standard scalar.
+-	We then fit our data in the gaussian imported from sklearn using gaussian.fit(trainX,trainY).
+-	We then get predictedY output using gaussian.predict(testX).
+-	We then calculate the precission score, recall score and accuracy score using precision_score,recall_score, and accuracy_score functions of sklearn.

+The results obtained using Gaussian Naïve Bayes are as follows:

+We now do the Multinomial Naïve Bayes using MultinomialNB of sklearn.
+-	We repeat the same steps as Gaussian above but we just use multinomial object from MultinomalNB().

+***The results obtained are as follows***

+As we observe that the accuracy of Gaussian Naïve Bayes is `0.897` while that of Multinomial Naïve Bayes is `0.788` which is considerably lower.
+Hence is evident from above that Gaussian Naïve Bayes performs better than Multinomial Naïve Bayes for the given data.